K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 ### 2.3 Install e-Government Standard Framework

-For installing e-Government Standard Framework, Refer to e-Goverments Standard Framework's [Guide on installing development environment for developers](http://www.egovframe.go.kr/wiki/doku.php?id=egovframework:dev2:clntinstall).
+For installing e-Government Standard Framework, Refer to e-Governments Standard Framework's [Guide on installing development environment for developers](http://www.egovframe.go.kr/wiki/doku.php?id=egovframework:dev2:clntinstall).
 > **3.1.1 Version was used**

 ### 2.4 Install Kepler Version of Eclipse Integrated Development Environment

 The installation procedure of the Kepler version of the Eclipse Integrated Development Environment is as follows.

-1. Access to [Eclipse IDE Download Page](http://www.eclipse.org/downloads/) from the Eclipse's mainpage.
+1. Access to [Eclipse IDE Download Page](http://www.eclipse.org/downloads/) from Eclipse's main page.
      ![](./images/openpaas-eclipse/image7.png)

-2. To download Eclipse IDE Kepler Version, click “MORE DOWNLOADS” at the sidebar on the  right side from the download page.
+2. To download Eclipse IDE Kepler Version, click “MORE DOWNLOADS” on the sidebar on the right side of the download page.
 Click “Eclipse Kepler(4.3)”.
      ![](./images/openpaas-eclipse/image8.png)

 3. When the download screen appears, Download from the right side of “Eclipse IDE for Java EE Developers” by clicking the appropriate link.
      ![](./images/openpaas-eclipse/image11.png)

-4. Unzip the downloaded file and run “eclipse.exe” file to access Eclipes without any other installation.
+4. Unzip the downloaded file and run the “eclipse.exe” file to access Eclipse without any other installation.

 # 3. Install Open PaaS Development Environment

-In this chapter, the procedure of installing Open PaaS development environment to the e-Government Standard Framework and Eclipse IDE will be described.
-If you're using the e-Government Standard Framework Development Environment which includes Open PaaS development environment, there is no need for extra installation.
-For Eclipse, use “openpaas_dev_env.zip” file to install Open PaaS development environment which is provided as a plugin.
+In this chapter, the procedure of installing the Open PaaS development environment to the e-Government Standard Framework and Eclipse IDE will be described.
+If you're using the e-Government Standard Framework Development Environment which includes an Open PaaS development environment, there is no need for extra installation.
+For Eclipse, use the “openpaas_dev_env.zip” file to install the Open PaaS development environment which is provided as a plugin.

 ### 3.1 Install Open PaaS Development Environment at e-Government Standard Framework

 The procedures for installing an Open PaaS development environment in an e-government standard framework development environment are as follows:

-1. Execute e-Government Standard Framework's development environment and click “Install New Software…” from the “Help” menu.
+1. Execute the e-Government Standard Framework's development environment and click “Install New Software…” from the “Help” menu.
      ![](./images/openpaas-eclipse/image13.png)

 2. A “Available Software” dialog window will be displayed to proceed to installation.
-    To set the path for Open PaaS development environment, click “Add…” button.
+    To set the path for the Open PaaS development environment, click the “Add…” button.
-    Click “Cancel” to stop the process and close screen.
+    Click “Cancel” to stop the process and close the screen.
      ![](./images/openpaas-eclipse/image15.png)

-3. Enter the Open PaaS development environment in the “Name” field of the “Add Repository” dialog window Click “Archive” button on the right to find the “openpaas\_dev\_env.jar” file downloaded and click “OK” button from the “Add Repository” dialog box “OK”.
+3. Enter the Open PaaS development environment in the “Name” field of the “Add Repository” dialog window Click the “Archive” button on the right to find the “openpaas\_dev\_env.jar” file downloaded and click the “OK” button from the “Add Repository” dialog box “OK”.
     Click “Cancel” to cancel the process.
      ![](./images/openpaas-eclipse/image17.png)

-4. As “Core / Open PaaS” catelogy appears on the dialog box,
+4. As “Core / Open PaaS” category appears on the dialog box,
-    Select from checkbox on the left side of the category and click “Next” to proceed to the next step.
+    Select from the checkbox on the left side of the category and click “Next” to proceed to the next step.
-    Click “Cancel” button to cancel the process and exit the screen.
+    Click the “Cancel” button to cancel the process and exit the screen.
      ![](./images/openpaas-eclipse/image18.png)

 5. Information about Open PaaS Development Environment can be checked at “Install Details”.
 Click “Next” to proceed.
-    Click “Cancel” button to cancel the process and exit the screen.
+    Click the “Cancel” button to cancel the process and exit the screen.
      ![](./images/openpaas-eclipse/image19.png)

-6. License of Open PaaS Development Environment can be checked at the next page.
+6. License of the Open PaaS Development Environment can be checked on the next page.
-    Click “I accept the terms of the license agreement” after checking the lisence and click “Finish”.
+    Click “I accept the terms of the license agreement” after checking the license and click “Finish”.
-    Click “Cancel” button to cancel the process and exit the screen.
+    Click the “Cancel” button to cancel the process and exit the screen.
      ![](./images/openpaas-eclipse/image20.png)

-7. Installation happens with “Installing Software” dialog box.
+7. Installation happens with the “Installing Software” dialog box.
-   When “Security Warning” Caution screen appears, click “OK” to resume installation.
+   When the “Security Warning” Caution screen appears, click “OK” to resume installation.
-   Cancel installation by clicking “Cancel” button.
+   Cancel installation by clicking the “Cancel” button.
      ![](./images/openpaas-eclipse/image21.png)

-8. When the installation is completed, “Software Updates” dialog box appears.
+8. When the installation is completed, the “Software Updates” dialog box appears.
  To let the Open PaaS development environment be applied properly, Restart is necessary.
  Click “Yes” to let the e-Government Standard Framework restart.
- If not, click “No” button and the e-Government Standard Framework does not restarts and Open PaaS Development Environment cannot be used.
+ If not, click the “No” button and the e-Government Standard Framework does not restart and Open PaaS Development Environment cannot be used.
      ![](./images/openpaas-eclipse/image25.png)

 9. If restarted, the installation has been completed.

 ### 3.2 Install Open PaaS Development Environment at Eclipse Integrated Development Environment

-For procedures of installing Open PaaS Development Environment at Eclipse IDE, refer to “3.1 Install Open PaaS Development Environment at e-Government Standard Framework”.
+For procedures for installing the Open PaaS Development Environment at Eclipse IDE, refer to “3.1 Install Open PaaS Development Environment at e-Government Standard Framework”.

 ### 3.3 Usage of e-Government Standard Framework Development Environment with Open PaaS Development Environment included
-No other installation is required since Open PaaS Development Environment is installed at e-Government Standard Framework Development Environment.
-It is possible to start with 4.Open Platform Server Connection Management.
+No other installation is required since Open PaaS Development Environment is installed at the e-Government Standard Framework Development Environment.
+It is possible to start with 4.
+Open Platform Server Connection Management.

 # 4. Open Platform Server Connection Management